cyanzhong/jsbox-docs/docs/en/home-widget/method.md

 # $env.widget

-Check if it's running in a home widget environment:
+Check if it's running in a home screen widget environment:

 ```js
 if ($app.env == $env.widget) {